Last update 26 August 2023Diplomatic missions

 Principality of Liechtenstein

-The Republic of Bulgaria does not have an embassy in Lichtenstein’s capital city of Vaduz.
-Bulgarian Embassy in Switzerland is accredited for Lichtenstein, and respectively the Swiss Embassy in Sofia holds such accreditation for the country.
+The Republic of Bulgaria does not have a functioning embassy in the capital Vaduz.
+The Swiss Embassy in Sofia is accredited for Bulgaria and the Embassy of Bulgaria in Switzerland for Liechtenstein.

-Embassy of the Republic of Bulgaria in Switzerland
+Embassy of the Republic of Bulgaria in the Swiss Confederation

 Address: Bern 3005, Bernastrasse 02-04

 Telephone: +4131 351 14 55; +4131 351 14 56

 Working hours: Mon – Fri, 09:00 – 12:00

 Embassy of the Swiss Confederation in the Republic of Bulgaria

 Address: 33 Shipka St., P.O.Box 244, 1000 Sofia